 The National Landcare Network is the peak representative body for community Landcare groups across Australia.

-To be a representative, effective and trusted national voice for the Landcare community.
+To be the representative, effective and trusted national voice for the Landcare community.

 Identify and resolve issues and challenges relating to, and to promote, the conservation, restoration, and economically and socially sustainable management of land.